Wulpen WWTP, West Flanders, Belgium – Operating Groundwater Augmentation, supplying four coastal towns

 In 2014 subsurface infiltration was added to the open pond, increasing the capacity of the infiltration.
 In 2018 the surface area of the pond was increased and an additional pond was taken into production.

 At the beginning of 2022 a Nature Based Solution, using willows, was implemented.
 The concept is a horizontally constructed wetland combined with short rotation coppice using willows.
 The willow species used, Salix x rubens, was selected based on its salt tolerance.
 This Nature Based Solution treats the reverse osmosis brine concentrate.
-The hydraulic retention time amounts to 1 day and the average removal of total nitrogen in the first 3 years of operation was 31%.
+The hydraulic retention time amounts to 1 day.
+In November 2025 the willows were harvested for the first time and this biomass was used for energy production.
+The first tests with biochar, produced out of this biomass, were not positive but in the coming years Aquaduin will continue research with academic partners.
+In 2025 the average removal for total nitrogen, the main purpose of this Nature Based solution, amounted to 42%.
+It was also observed that concentrations of some specific organic micropollutants (atenolol, gabapentine, iopromide) were reduced by up to 80% and more.

 Currently 50% of the drinking-water provided by Aquaduin is a result of the combination reuse/managed aquifer recharge.